 5. Get involved in music

-Most of us have a passion for music and many of us have always wanted to play an instrument.
+Many of us are passionate about music and may have always wanted to play an instrument.
 If you never had lessons as a child, you might think that the ship has sailed – but it’s never too late to start learning!

 Learning an instrument is fun and fulfilling.
-Plus, it can keep your brain healthy, improve mood and memory, and reduce stress.
+Plus, it can help to keep your brain healthy, improve mood and memory, and reduce stress.

 Have a read of our article, 7 of the easiest musical talents for adults to learn, to find out which instruments might be easiest to pick up.
-Remember that many lessons can be done digitally, so you don’t even need to leave home to learn.
+Remember, many lessons can be done digitally, so you don’t even need to leave home to learn.

 Alternatively, if you’re looking for a social element, you might want to think about joining a choir.
 There are community choirs all over the country!